D3 in Depth covers versions 6 and 7 of D3

 This article shows how D3's enter and exit methods can be used to achieve fine grained control over the behaviour of entering and exiting elements.
 This is particularly useful when dealing with transitioning elements.

-This chapter explains how you can gain extra control over how HTML and SVG elements behave when they are created, updated or removed.
-It's particularly relevant when you're using transitions and want particular effects (such as elements fading in and out).
+This page explains how to gain extra control over HTML and SVG elements when they are created, updated or removed.
+It's particularly useful when you're using transitions and want particular effects (such as elements fading in and out).

-You can treat entering and exiting elements differently by passing functions into the .join method:
+You can define the behaviour of entering and exiting elements by passing functions into the .join method:

 .join(